 This article will guide you through the configuration steps required for printing a report tab as PDF, together with a project example that demonstrates the functionality.

-1. Setup Omniprint and Google Chrome
+1. Setup Python and Chrome

 2. Workflow setup